evanlouie/gitops-promotion-workflow/README.md

     tag: v1.1.0
 ```

-In this example, `./` is the root directory of the application code while `./cat-chart` is the
+In this example, `./` is the root directory of the application code, `./hld` contains our Fabrikate component,
-directory containing a helm chart for the `cat-application`.
+and `./hld/cat-chart` contains a helm chart for the `cat-application`.

 By placing the the `cat-application`'s Fabrikate component and Helm chart into the application git repository itself, we
 have enabled DevOps teams to hand off the ability for development teams to manage for themselves what is deployed